awslabs/aws-crypto-tools-test-vector-framework/features/0000-framework.md

 identify additional resources needed for a given test case.
 These resources will be identified with a URI.
 If identifying a local file, the URI will be a relative path from the manifest file's parent directory to the target file.

+Some types of test manifests will define specific values or instructions for generating test vectors rather than instructions for processing existing test vectors.
+The definitions for these manifests should include either the desired manifest or a helper tool that will generate one.

+Every manifest type definition must include an identifying name that can be used to uniquely identify that manifest type.

 ## Out of Scope